luciniv/luciniv/README.md

 ### Hi, I’m luciniv 🦆
 > (she/her)

-I'm a CS major looking to further my knowledge in any and every category of software and software development.
+I'm a CS student looking to further my knowledge in software design and development.
 </br> New opportunities are welcome, and I'm always up for an exciting project.

 ### Current Projects